aurelia/aurelia/docs/user-docs/templates/repeats-and-list-rendering.md

 ### Array Syntax

-In this section, see how you can iterate an array using `repeat.for` — you will notice the syntax is the same as the examples we used above, except for a view model containing the array to show you the relationship.
+In this section, see how you can iterate an array using `repeat.for`.
+You will notice the syntax is the same as the examples we used above, except for a view model containing the array to show you the relationship.

 {% code title="my-component.ts" %}
 ```typescript